V3xGame/.github/profile/README.md

 ## Licensing
 Texutres and assets were created by **Bungie**. **This is just a fan recreation of Destiny 1 and no monetary value is trying to be made.**

+V3x is not affiliated with Bungie in any ways.